 To use a single-stage thermostat, turn off power to the furnace, move the thermostat selection DIP switch to the OFF position.
+Set the desired transition time by setting the transition delay DIP switch to the desired ON/OFF position.
 Turn power back on.
-Refer to the dip switch chart in this manual.
+Refer to the following figure.